benrayfield/lambdasmiter/README.md

 ipull - stream instruction pointer, an index into a double[] (aka Float64Array) on heap which increments and returns the next double at each call of a certain opcode which occurs on the stack, so 2 levels of instructionPointer: ip and sip (TODO think of better names for these registers).

 ipullFrom - ipullFrom(ipull) is the current stream instruction.
-This call is idempotent, as is ipullFrom(ipull-1). ipullFrom is an immutable double[].
+This call is stateless, as is ipullFrom(ipull-1). ipullFrom is an immutable double[].

 "so the stack can kind of print itself from that single pass over the double[] opcodes" (in theory, TODO).